tamiko/ginkgo/ABOUT-LICENSING.md

 > page](https://github.com/dealii/dealii/blob/master/LICENSE.md) or on the
 > official [GNU license page](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).

+For generating tests with MPI special care needs to be taken with gtest.
+Hence a header-only library gtest-mpi-listener is used.
+This library is provided by LLNL and is hosted on github (https://github.com/LLNL/gtest-mpi-listener).
+It is available under a dual license, MIT and Apache 2.0.
+More details on its LICENSE can be found on their github repository page.

 __NOTE:__ Some of the options that pull additional software when compiling Ginkgo are ON by default, and have to be disabled manually to prevent third-party licensing.
 Refer to the [Installation section in